schoeberl/chisel-lab/Setup.md

 For working on the command line you should also install [sbt](https://www.scala-sbt.org/), the Scala build tool.
+Please note that installing sbt will make the IntelliJ-build process a lot easier as well.

 A nice editor for Chisel/Scala is [IntelliJ](https://www.jetbrains.com/idea/download/).
 At the first start